Derlei: Porto and Dynamo

 Derlei signed with Porto in the summer of 2002, playing an important part in a successful squad that was also managed by Mourinho, and being nicknamed "Ninja" while playing for the northern side.
 In his second game on 2 September, a 1–0 local derby victory at Boavista, he was sent off for fighting with his compatriot and former Leiria teammate, Éder Gaúcho; he was suspended for two games and his opponent for one.
 He was the top scorer of the 2002–03 UEFA Cup with 12 goals in 13 games; this tally included two in the 3–2 final win against Celtic to overtake opponent Henrik Larsson, as well as braces in the preceding rounds against Panathinaikos and Lazio.

 In the 2003–04 Primeira Liga, Derlei was leading the domestic goalscoring chart, including a hat-trick on 5 October in a 4–1 home win over Académica de Coimbra, but suffered a right knee anterior cruciate ligament injury against Alverca on 22 December, initially being ruled out for the rest of the season by the club's doctor.
-He recovered to face the same team on 25 April, and on 5 May he scored a penalty for the only goal of the UEFA Champions League semi-final away to Deportivo de La Coruña, as his team eventually lifted the title.
+He recovered to face the same team on 25 April, and on 5 May he scored a penalty for the only goal of the UEFA Champions League semi-final away to Deportivo La Coruña, as his team eventually lifted the title.

-In January 2005, after disciplinary problems related to his lateness in arriving from the winter break, Derlei was sold to Dynamo Moscow for €7 million.
+In January 2005, after disciplinary problems related to delay in his return from the winter break, Derlei was sold to Dynamo Moscow for €7 million.
 After two years in Russian football where he was always one of the top five scorers, he moved to Benfica on loan in January 2007.
 He played his first league match for the latter on 2 February, coming on as a second-half substitute in a 0–0 home draw with Boavista; his only goal in 16 appearances opened a 2–0 win over Académica on the final day of the season at the Estádio da Luz.